meaganoak/oakleygroup/_pages/allnews.md

 permalink: /news.html
 ---

-# News

-Welcome to our group news page!
-Here you'll find recent updates and announcements.
+This page is where you'll find recent group updates and announcements.

 ---